 Readings For Writers: Pick of the Week

 Every week, a member of the Grub community recommends a book they find helpful or inspirational from a craft perspective.
-This week, instructor Cam Terwilliger recommends a favorite short story.
+This week, instructor Becky Tuch recommends a new novel she's teaching.

 I've taught a different novel every term in my Jumpstart Your Novel workshop.
 We've read Richard Yates, Julia Alvarez, Thomas Pynchon, Sue Miller, Russell Banks, Flaubert and Balzac.
 Right now we're reading Silver Sparrow by Tayari Jones.
 I've not read it before; I love discovering the work along with my students.

 We just recently explored an incredible scene where the writer uses the sense of smell to great effect.
 In the scene, one of the characters is initially overwhelmed by the scent of butterscotch.
 By the end of the scene all she smells is tobacco.
 Something has transpired here in which the character moves from innocence to knowledge; the particular smells underscore this experience.
 This scene was a wonderful springboard to a discussion about using the senses in fiction writing and how smell, in particular, can reveal changes in mood and character within a scene.
 I am excited to continue discovering this book with my class.